 5 ounces Guinness Stout

-Combine all of the dry ingredients in a large bowl and mix together well and set aside.
+Combine all of dry ingredients in large bowl and mix together well and set aside.

-Melt the butter in a small saucepan, add the buttermilk and heat until tepid.
+Melt butter in small saucepan, add buttermilk and heat until tepid.

-Now add the treacle to the saucepan and stir slowly until well combined through the buttermilk.
+Add treacle to saucepan and stir slowly until well combined through buttermilk.

 Add Guinness and stir.

-Make a well in the middle of dry ingredients, add the liquid and stir gently to make a moist paste.
+Make well in middle of dry ingredients, add liquid and stir gently to make moist paste.

 Pour mixture into pan and place in preheated oven for ten minutes, then reduce heat to 275°F and bake for 40 more minutes.

-After removing bread from oven, allow to cool on a bread rack for 10 minutes.
+After removing bread from oven, allow to cool on rack for 10 minutes.